WE ARE HERE TO ASSIST

 Remember your camera & binoculars & chargers for your electronic devices and cell phones.

-For the summers, bring clothes that are cool, light and comfortable because summer temperatures can get well into the 30 degree range in some areas.
+For the summers, bring clothes that are cool, light and comfortable because summer temperatures can get well into the

 A light jacket or wrap is a good precaution even in summer.
 Don’t forget a swim/bathing suit.